scania-digital-design-system/tegel/packages/tegel-lite/README.md

 ---

-This convention aims to ensure SCSS is maintainable, consistent, and intuitive across all of Tegel Light.
+This convention aims to ensure SCSS is maintainable, consistent, and intuitive across all of Tegel Lite.

 Let us know if you find edge cases that challenge these conventions — this is a living document.

-## Creating a New Tegel Light Component
+## Creating a New Tegel Lite Component

-Follow these steps to create a new component in Tegel Light.
+Follow these steps to create a new component in Tegel Lite.

 ### 1. Set Up SCSS
-Inside `packages/core/src/tegel-light/components/`, create a folder matching your component name (use kebab-case and prefix with `tl-`).
+Inside `packages/core/src/tegel-lite/components/`, create a folder matching your component name (use kebab-case and prefix with `tl-`).
 Add the main SCSS file and any optional partials:

 <pre>
-packages/core/src/tegel-light/components/
+packages/core/src/tegel-lite/components/

 └── tl-alert/
     ├── tl-alert.scss # main entrypoint (includes partials)